Can I get insurance for my iPhone?

-Unfortunately, Apple and sole wireless carrier AT&T don’t offer any form of “iPhone insurance,” despite the device going for a pretty penny.
+Unfortunately, Apple and sole wireless carrier AT&T don’t offer any form of iPhone insurance, despite the device going for a pretty penny.
+Being an expensive mobile device, it would make sense for them to offer coverage options rather than just relying on customers to purchase things like a screen protector and case.

-1. If you have a homeowner’s insurance or renter’s insurance policy, your phone is already covered as “personal property,” under the policy provisions.
+1. If you have a homeowner’s insurance or renter’s insurance policy, your phone is already covered as personal property, under the policy provisions.
 For the record, so is everything else you own and may carry with you.
+This can be great news if you travel far for work, or use your phone extensively and it gets subjected to natural disasters more easily.
+Though if you’re only bringing your phone to places like a coffee shop rather than a construction site, there’ll be less of a chance it’ll get damaged.

 Here’s the catch: You likely have a deductible on your policy, and the odds are the deductible is at least $500.
 So, while you are “covered,” you will have to file an insurance claim and pay $500 to get your $500 phone replaced.
 Oh yeah, and your policy premium may go up as a result of filing the claim.
 Your C.L.U.E. report would show the claim for between 3 and 5 years.

 Recommended: If you lose or damage the phone, don’t file a claim, just pay for it out of your pocket.
-If you don’t have that type of money, consider buying a cheaper phone.
+If you don’t have that type of money, consider buying a cheaper phone until you have enough to replace your phone with a device you’ll enjoy.

-2. Your iPhone may be covered as “data processing equipment,” similar to a computer, depending on the language of your homeowner’s policy.
+2. Your iPhone may be covered as data processing equipment, similar to a computer, depending on the language of your homeowner’s policy.
 This might mean it is subject to a different, or even no deductible, if it is lost or damaged.
+Protection in this regard can be a bit pricey.

 Here’s the catch: While this may seem like a win for you, you will likely have to argue with your insurance company, and the “loss” may still show up on your C.L.U.E. report, which may raise your insurance rate for a few years.